-“Shoppers love the ‘treasure hunt’ experience they get each time they shop since our high-quality merchandise is ever-changing,” explains Joanna Howarth, public relations manager at HomeGoods.
-She works closely with buyers and store managers daily and is a fabulous litmus test for knowing what’s new at the store and how to best navigate it.
+“Shoppers love the ‘treasure hunt’ experience they get each time they visit, since our high-quality merchandise is ever-changing,” explains Joanna Howarth, public relations manager at HomeGoods, who works closely with buyers and store managers daily and is a great litmus test for knowing what’s new in the store and how to best navigate it.
 “Our recommendation is to come in and explore!
 Be open to finding more than you originally intended.
-You might come in looking for a pumpkin dish towel and leave with an entire fall tablescape for your dining room.”
+You might be looking for a pumpkin dish towel and leave with an entire fall tablescape for your dining room.”

-Are you a fellow HomeGoods-phile?
-We’ve compiled a comprehensive guide to making the most of your next trip to the store—from shopping tips to the best things to look out for to everything in between.
-You might even find a few secrets team Domino swears by.
+Are you a fellow HomeGoods–phile?
+Ahead, a comprehensive guide to making the most of your next trip to the store—from shopping tips to the best things to look out for to everything in between.

 Avoid the weekends if you can

-As is the case with most retailers, they’re the busiest times.
-Instead, Marcy Blum (president of her event planning company, Marcy Blum Associates, and HomeGoods style expert), recommends visiting weekday mornings.
-That way, you beat the weekend crowd and the shoppers coming in on their lunch breaks or after work.
+As is the case with most retailers, Saturday and Sunday are the busiest days.
+Instead, Marcy Blum (president of event-planning company Marcy Blum Associates and HomeGoods style expert) recommends visiting weekday mornings.
+That way, you beat the weekend crowd and shoppers coming in on their lunch breaks or after work.

 Jenny Reimold is a Nashville-based interior designer, fellow HomeGoods style expert, and professional delivery truck stalker.
 Sort of.

-“Find out what days the HomeGoods trucks deliver new product to the stores, and plan to be there a few hours after,” she suggests.
-“I know every store is different but for example, at my favorite local HomeGoods, trucks are unloaded Wednesday and Saturday mornings.
-I try to arrive around 10:30 am, after the store associates have had time to unload, to have fresh pickings of what is being placed on the shelves.”
-She also cops to occasionally pulling things directly off the loading carts as they are being arranged on shelves, and we admire that level of dedication to scoring the perfect deal.
+“Find out what days the HomeGoods trucks deliver new products to the store and plan to be there a few hours afterward,” she suggests.
+“I know every store is different, but for example, at my favorite local HomeGoods, trucks are unloaded Wednesday and Saturday mornings.
+I try to arrive around 10:30 a.m., after the store associates have had time to unload, to have fresh pickings of what is being placed on the shelves.”
+Reimold also cops to occasionally pulling things directly off the loading carts as they are being arranged on shelves—and honestly, we admire that level of dedication to scoring the perfect deal.

 Don’t wait on a purchase

-While you shouldn’t necessarily leave anything and expect to find it there a few weeks later, Blum does recommend taking a lap of the whole place before really going in on hunting for certain pieces.
+While you shouldn’t necessarily leave anything and expect to find it there a few weeks later, Blum does recommend taking a lap of the whole place before really going in to hunt for certain pieces.
 “I usually do an overview tour of the entire store before I get down to specifics of what I am looking for,” she says.
-This may have potentially dangerous consequences for your credit card once you discover a range of technicolor dinnerware you just have to have, but it might also jog your memory and help you remember that yes, you did need a new skillet—and this one happens to be under $50.
-Take your time perusing, just don’t wait once you’ve actually found the item you’ve been searching for.
+This may have potentially dangerous consequences for your credit card once you discover a range of Technicolor dinnerware you just have to have, but it might also jog your memory and help you remember that, yes, you did need a new skillet—and this one happens to be under $50.

 Commit to not committing